TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/UriBuilder.rst

 Usage in another context
 ========================

-The :php:`\TYPO3\CMS\Extbase\Mvc\Web\Routing\UriBuilder` class can be injected via constructor in a class:
+The class :php:`\TYPO3\CMS\Extbase\Mvc\Web\Routing\UriBuilder` can be injected via constructor in a class:

 ..  literalinclude:: _UriBuilder/_MyClass.php
     :caption: EXT:my_extension/Classes/MyClass.php

 ..  versionchanged:: 12.2
-    The request object should be set before using the URI builder.
-If not done, a deprecation warning will be raised.
+    The Extbase request object should be set via the :php:`setRequest()` method before using the URI builder.
+If not done, a deprecation notice will be raised.
 In TYPO3 v13 setting the request object before first usage will be mandatory.

 ..  note::
-    In the above example, the :ref:`request object <typo3-request>` is retrieved from the global object.
+    In the above example, the :ref:`PSR-7 request object <typo3-request>` is retrieved from the global variable :php:`TYPO3_REQUEST`.
 This is not recommended and is only a fallback.
-See the section :ref:`getting-typo3-request-object` to learn how to retrieve the request object depending on the context.
+See the section :ref:`getting-typo3-request-object` to learn how to retrieve the request PSR-7 object depending on the context.

 ..  _uri-builder-api: